Lope Martín: Separation and voyage to the Philippines

 Separated, the San Lucas spent over a month on the open ocean before encountering the Marshall Islands.
-The islands, which comprise 29 atolls and 5 coral islands, pose a threat due to the fact that they are surrounded by coral that can breach a vessel's hull.
+The islands, which comprise 29 atolls and 5 coral islands, pose a threat because they are surrounded by coral that can breach a vessel's hull.
 They are low-lying, making them difficult to detect during approach.
 It is also difficult to anchor at an atoll due to both the risk of breaching and the great depth of the ocean surrounding them.
 On the night of 5 January 1565, crewmembers of the San Lucas recognized that the ship was headed directly towards one of the Marshall Islands' atolls (possibly Likiep) after they heard crashing waves.
 Martín quickly ordered the sails lowered as the San Lucass helmsman turned the vessel hard to port.
 Pushed by a strong breeze, the ship narrowly avoided crashing into the atoll and instead entered a shallow body of water.
 While standing on the deck and searching for a way to reenter the open sea, Martín was swept off of the ship by a wave.
 He managed to cling onto a rope with a single hand and reboard the vessel.

 Two days after avoiding the atoll, the San Lucass crew spotted a canoe piloted by three inhabitants of the islands.
 The sailors helped the three natives, two grown men and one boy, board the ship and gave them beads, a knife, toy bells, and a shirt in exchange for fish, coconuts, and water.
 The natives then led ten of the crewmembers—among them Martín and Arellano—to their families and their homes, which they had built on the shoreline of an island amid the coral reefs (possibly Kwajalein Atoll).
 Martín called the island "the Island of the Two Neighbors", referring to the two families that lived there.

 The following day, 8 January, the sailors of the San Lucas encountered a well-populated island whose inhabitants swam out more than one league to meet the vessel; Arellano named it "the Island of the Swimmers".
 Before the voyage, Legazpi had developed a contingency plan in the event a ship split from the rest of the fleet: the ship was to wait at the next island for ten days and wait for the others; if it recorded no sight of the others or failed to find land, the crew was to leave a cross and a letter explaining where they would go before proceeding.
 According to Arellano, the San Lucas failed to stop at any point in the Marshall Islands because they could not find anchorage in the coral reefs.